Polar Orbit vs Sun Synchronous Orbit

 Almost all the satellites that are in a polar orbit are at lower altitudes.
-Plus, they are often used for applications such as monitoring crops, forests and even global security.
+This is because we use them for applications such as monitoring crops, forests, and even global security.

 A polar orbit travels north-south over the poles and takes approximately an hour and a half for a full rotation.
 As the satellite is in orbit, the Earth is rotating beneath it.
 As a result, a satellite can observe the entire Earth’s surface (off-nadir) in a time span of 24 hours.

 Higher altitude satellites orbit more slowly because the circumference of the circular orbit is larger.
 Also, the pull of gravity is weaker at higher altitudes.

 When a satellite has a sun-synchronous orbit, it means that it has a constant sun illumination through inclination and altitude.
 For sun-synchronous orbits, it passes over any given point on Earth’s surface at the same local solar time.